 - use the language of mathematics to express mathematical ideas precisely.

-The Common Core Standards for Mathematical Practice provide ample opportunity for students to communicate around mathematical topics as well, including:
+The Mathematical Practice standards also provide ample opportunity for students to communicate around mathematical topics as well, including:

 - (students can) understand the approach of others to solving complex problems and identify correspondences between different approaches.

 - make conjectures and build a logical progression of statements to explore the truth of their conjectures